HL7/daf-research/pages/_includes/daf-research-guidance.md

 * Changes to Security protocols.

 ### C2: Step 3.
-Making the Conformance profile available to Researchers
+Making the CapabilityStatement available to Researchers

-The Conformance resource just like other FHIR resources can be queried by researchers.
+The CapabilityStatement resource just like other FHIR resources can be queried by researchers.
-Conformance resources should be available for querying without requiring additional authorization.
+CapabilityStatement resources should be available for querying without requiring additional authorization.
-The Conformance resource will be published at the well known FHIR URL <base URL>/Conformance.
+The CapabilityStatement resource will be published at the well known FHIR URL <base URL>/CapabilityStatement.
-There can only be one instance of the Conformance resource per server implementation.
+There can only be one instance of the CapabilityStatement resource per server implementation.
-Conformance resource should support the historical version (vREAD) retrieval to identify the changes over a period of time.
+CapabilityStatement resource should support the historical version (vREAD) retrieval to identify the changes over a period of time.